linuxkit/linuxkit/licensing/README.md

-Extract GPL source from Moby
+Extract source from Moby

-WORK IN PROGRESS SOME ISSUES STILL

-This container runs on a Pinata system and dumps out the GPL code it is running
+This container runs on a Pinata system and dumps out the source code for the kernel and packages

 ```
 docker build -t license .
 docker run -it -v /etc:/hostetc -v /lib:/lib -v $PWD/output:/output license
 ```

-TODO add kernel to this, there is now a patch to get the metadata in.